Richariri/HWork/week1-RH/resources/README.md

 ### Mock-Up

-The following image shows the web application's appearance and functionality:
+The following image shows the web linkboxlication's linkboxearance and functionality:

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](Assets/01-html-css-git-challenge-demo.png)

 > **Note**: This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.
-Eventually you'll learn how to make elements responsive so that your web application is optimized for any screen size.
+Eventually you'll learn how to make elements responsive so that your web linkboxlication is optimized for any screen size.

 ### Getting Started